 Karjikai or karigadabu is deep-fried sweet dumplings with a dried coconut filling.
 It is a mandatory food during Ganesha Chaturthi and Deepavali celebrations.
 It is similar to gujiya made in north India.
-There are two types of filling that go in them – one is hoorna (chana dal, jaggery and coconut) and the other one is dried coconut, sugar, and nuts.
+There are two types of fillings that go in them – one is hoorna (chana dal, jaggery, and coconut) and the other one is dried coconut, sugar, and nuts.

-The crescent-shaped crispy pastry filled with coconut, sugar, nuts tastes absolutely wonderful.
+The crescent-shaped crispy pastry filled with coconut, sugar, and nuts tastes absolutely wonderful.
 Don't wait for a special occasion or festival to make this delicious dish.
 A perfect teatime snack, I am sure you cannot stop at just one!

-2. Mix it with rest of the filling ingredients
+Grind together sugar, roasted gram flour, and cardamom seeds.
+Mix it with the rest of the filling ingredients (step 1).

-7. Apply water to the edges, close the mould and press it together to seal completely
+Roll a small portion of dough, place it on a dumpling mould, and put some filling inside.
+Apply water to the edges, close the mould and press it together to seal completely (steps 5,6).

-11. Make karjikai with remaining dough
+Make karjikai with the remaining dough (step 10).

 FOR THE DOUGH: